 In my last post, I talked about 5 things you should do before you start a business.
 Today, we’re going to go over how to write a business plan for your business.
 As I mentioned earlier, a business plan is a guide, or a road map, for your business.

 As you write your business plan, you’ll want to include an Executive Summary.
 According to the SBA, an Executive Summary is described this way:

 The executive summary is often considered the most important section of a business plan.
 This section briefly tells your reader where your company is, where you want to take it, and why your business idea will be successful.
-If you are seeking financing, the executive summary is also your first opportunity to grab a potential investor’s interest.
+If you are looking for financing, the executive summary is also your first opportunity to grab a potential investor’s interest.

 The executive summary should highlight the strengths of your overall plan and therefore be the last section you write.
 However, it usually appears first in your business plan document.

 As you write your business plan, the Executive Summary will be your chance to “sell” your business.
 Your Executive Summary will contain your mission statement, your company information and a brief summary of the services/products you will provide.
 In essence, your Executive Summary will be a summary of what you write in the rest of your business plan.
 This is why the SBA recommends that although your Executive Summary will be the first to appear in your business plan, that you should write it last.

 Your Company Description will appear after your Executive Summary in your business plan.
 Your Company Description will: